 Defective truck parts such as bad brakes or tires that blow out too easily can come down to manufacturer liability.
 Product manufacturers have a duty to test and ensure the safety of their vehicle parts before releasing them to market.
 Truck parts with design defects, manufacturing errors, or marketing flaws can be unreasonably dangerous to install on large trucks.
 Part malfunctions during trips can cause fatal traffic accidents.

 Determining liability can be difficult in a truck accident claim.
 Several different parties could take or share responsibility for causing the wreck.
 Parties could include drivers, cargo loaders, maintenance companies, and management companies.
-It’s important to talk to an experienced West Virginia truck accident attorney about your case for more specific information on who the defendant(s) might be in your case.
+It’s important to talk to an experienced Fairmont, WV truck accident attorney about your case for more specific information on who the defendant(s) might be in your case.

-After a trucking accident in West Virginia, investigators will check to see if the truck driver, company, and other parties obeyed all applicable FMCSA rules and regulations.
-A violation of a federal rule could be the demonstration of negligence the accident victim needs to prove the defendant’s fault and liability.
-Learn more about how federal laws could affect your accident case by contacting the West Virginia trucking accident lawyers at Manchin Injury Law Group.
+After a tractor-trailer accident in West Virginia, investigators will check to see if the truck driver, company, and other parties obeyed all applicable FMCSA rules and regulations.
+A violation of a federal rule could be the demonstration of negligence the truck accident victim needs to prove the defendant’s fault and liability.
+Learn more about how federal laws could affect your accident case by contacting the trucking accident lawyers at Manchin Injury Law Group.

-If you or a loved one recently suffered harm in a crash with a commercial motor vehicle, you may be able to collect compensation for the full extent of your medical costs, lost wages, and loss in life quality.
+If you or a loved one recently suffered harm in a crash with a commercial motor vehicle, you may be able to collect fair compensation for the full extent of your medical costs, lost wages, and loss in life quality.
 The West Virginia truck accident attorneys at the Manchin Injury Law Group, PLLC are committed to helping victims of negligence.
-We want to help victims find peace of mind and financial security.
-To schedule a free initial consultation with our personal injury lawyers in Fairmont, please contact us.
+We want to help accident victims find peace of mind and financial security.
+To schedule a free initial consultation about your legal case with our personal injury lawyers in Fairmont, please contact us.

-We proudly serve clients all over the state of West Virginia, including Charleston, Fairmont, Morganstown, and Huntington.
+Our law firm proudly provides legal services to clients all over the state of West Virginia.
+Areas we service include Charleston, Fairmont, Morganstown, and Huntington.